scottmcallister/dropwizard-react-app/README.md

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see the applications health enter url `http://localhost:8081/healthcheck`